zephraph/notes/Projects/Pre-publish plugin.md

 We're firing off an event to the workspace that all plugins who care will be listening for.
 Instead of doing the work immediately, we'll need to provide a callback for each of the subscribers to register the work they'd like to do and then we'll chain them together.
 So that we don't need to worry with multiple simultaneous edits.

 Beyond that sort of weird workflow, the other challenge is that these files could potentially be large (maximum of 50MB) and we could be processing many at one time.
 The upload function stores the files as an `ArrayBuffer` which will need to be decoded, edited (potentially multiple times), re-encoded and then uploaded.
-Ideally this is done inc
+Ideally this is done incrementally such that small parts of the file can be read in at one time.
+I suspect that likely means using streams.